July 6-10, 2026

 What should I bring?

-Mask(s), hand sanitizer, your instruments(s) other than piano, your lunch (or signed permission to leave the premises and purchase lunch nearby), snacks, refillable water bottle, notebook, pencil, eraser, your idea journal if you keep one, your creative mind!
+Your instruments(s) other than piano, your lunch, snacks, refillable water bottle, notebook, pencil, eraser, your idea journal if you keep one, your creative mind!

 Visit libbyhortop.com